obedlaws/SQL-My-Some-Of-My-Albums/README.md

 plan and create this small database that gave me some ideas for futures personal projects to make my portfolio better

-Here is the diagram that I created to
+Here is the diagram that I created to plan the small DB:

 ![](Planning.svg)